8 Tips for Authentic and Effective Email Newsletter Writing

 2) How long should my newsletter be?

-How much to write will depend.
+How much to write will depend on a few factors.
 I've experimented in the past with two different newsletter styles.

 One, I’ll include an entire blog post in the newsletter so that readers can get all the information right there, without needing to click to visit my blog.
 If you’re not concerned about having your readers click (or take action) in your newsletters, you can include everything right in the body of the email.